Fiona Measham, boss at The Loop, is expanding the drugs testing service from two independent festivals to a load of major events around the UK.

 Fiona Measham has nightlife in her bones, and it's driving her mission to help the UK's partygoers use drugs as safely as possible.
 In 2013, Measham – along with drum 'n' bass DJ Wilf Gregory – founded the drugs harm reduction NGO The Loop, which made international headlines last summer when they conducted the UK's first front-of-house drugs testing (MAST) at Secret Garden Party and Kendal Calling.

-This year, their reach is even wider: the ink hasn't quite dried on all the contracts, but The Loop will be providing drugs testing at four or five commercial festivals, including Reading and Leeds, as well as five or six independent events, including Boomtown, Kendall Calling and the pioneering Secret Garden Party.
-Add up all the guests at these events and Fiona reckons some 500,000 people will have access to a potentially life-saving service.
-All this is a result of consultations with police and local authorities, as opposed to government officials, with permission being granted at a local rather than national level.
+This year, their reach is even wider: the ink hasn't quite dried on all the contracts, but The Loop will be providing drugs testing at four or five commercial festivals, including, provisionally, Reading and Leeds, as well as five or six independent events, including Boomtown, Kendall Calling and the pioneering Secret Garden Party.
+Add up all the guests at these events and Fiona reckons up to half a million people will have access to a potentially life-saving service.
+All this is a result of consultations with police and local authorities, as opposed to government officials, with permission being granted initially at a local before national level.

 The Loop's presence at festivals last year was a breakthrough moment for all those who have spent years fighting to steer UK drug policy away from its traditional reliance on abstinence and criminal justice, and towards a focus on public health and harm reduction.
 This shift is clearly much needed, as the stats show the government's current approach is bearing rotten fruit: a record 3,674 drug deaths were recorded in 2015, with 57 people dying after taking ecstasy – a result, in large part, of increased purity.